NeoGranular/lanyon/_posts/2016-04-11-zhan-xian-chapter-45.md

 chapter:
   number: 45
 ---
 At any time, there was no lack of people who would envy or be jealous of other people’s success, it was the same in the cultivation world.
-This JieDan expert of the Greatest Sky Sect raised this opinion after he showed up in response to the questions by the crowd.
+This JieDan expert of the Greatest Heaven Sect raised this opinion after he showed up in response to the questions by the crowd.
 Who would want a second rate sect’s second qi layer disciple to obtain the honor of setting foot on the peak of the Heavenly Stairs?
 Furthermore, among the ten JieDan experts managing the spell formation, apart from Xu Cheng Xin of the Pure Yang Palace the other nine were all seriously injured and had fallen a level, it would be a miracle if this did not make people suspicious.

 “Who practiced fraud?
 Cheng Wen Cai, you dare accuse me of practicing fraud!?”
 <!--more-->

 Xu Cheng Xin was the Hall Master of the Foreign Affairs Hall.
 Although he was smooth and evasive in dealing with affairs, he was neither timid nor a coward and once he heard that surprisingly there was still someone who did not want to admit that Yang Chen was the first one to set foot on the peak of the Heavenly Stairs and wanted to put him to ground, how could he be polite.

 “Go!
-You yourself can go find ten JieDan experts and ask your Greatest Sky Sect’s disciple to reach the top and let me have a look whether they cheated or not!”
+You yourself can go find ten JieDan experts and ask your Greatest Heaven Sect’s disciple to reach the top and let me have a look whether they cheated or not!”

 Although the Heavenly Stairs ceremony was not a significant affair, Xu Cheng Xin had managed it for many years, so he immediately got angry.
 Seizing this opportunity, the JieDan stage expert immediately denounced Cheng Wen Cai’s argument.